Alzheimer's Documentary Series

 And I hadn't really heard that much about dementia-friendly libraries.

-And we just started brainstorming what could happen, and really make Virginia one of the top dementia-friendly libraries.
+And we just started brainstorming what could happen and really make Virginia one of the top dementia-friendly libraries.

->>Being a library, we're a reflection of the community and that includes people living with dementia.
+>>Being a library, we're a reflection of the community.

 We have puppets and more picture books back here.

->>John, this one caught my eye and it sort of looks like calling, saying, "Read me, read with me."
+>>John, this one caught my eye and it sort of looks like calling, saying, "Read me, read me, read me."

->>See back.
+>>See the back.

 >>I love the pictures.